CodeReclaimers/neat-python/docs/module_summaries.rst

       Initializes the attribute's value, either using a configured default or (if the default is either ``None`` or ``random``) with a randomly-chosen member of the ``options`` (each having an equal chance).
 Note: It is possible for the default value, if specifically configured, to **not** be one of the options.

-      :param object config: The configuration object from which the default and, if necessary, ``options`` parameters are to be retrieved.
+      :param config: The configuration object from which the default and, if necessary, ``options`` parameters are to be retrieved.
+      :type config: :datamodel:`object <objects-values-and-types>`
       :return: The new value.
       :rtype: str